In this post, you can learn:

 - the most frequent misconceptions about the Croatian alphabet;

 - about the stress (accent) in the Croatian language.

 One of the coolest things about the Croatian language is that Croatian alphabet is very easy and fast to learn!
 There is a total of 30 letters in the Croatian alphabet.
 Every letter in the Croatian language has only one way that it’s supposed to be pronounced.
 There are no silent letters or special combinations of letters that are pronounced as one sound.
 That makes reading and writing in Croatian quite easy!

 The Croatian alphabet has some letters that are not in the standard Latin alphabet.
 These are: č, ć, dž, đ, lj, nj, š and ž.
+(Click on the play button to hear the audio.)
 Since their equivalents exist in most other European languages, these are nothing to be afraid of!